Search Railroad Sites For:

 Mann McCann Spreaders:

-There were a few of these built, mostly for the Northern Pacific.
+There is not much information around about these spreaders.
 These spreaders had the cab in the back and used 2 pairs of wings, along with a nose plow.
 The thing was the wings were not easy adjusted like a Jordan, thus much time was lost changing the angle of the spread.
 3 of these spreaders went to the Burlington northern when it was formed, and one of them survives and is preserved today.
-It is NP 642 ( BN 972602 ) owned by the The Northern Pacific Railway Museum
+It is NP 642 ( BN 972602 ) owned by the The Northern Pacific Railway Museum.
+Mann McAnn spreaders gained notoriety for work on the Panama Canal project.
+More info will be added as it becomes available.
+In 2014 we came across a Mann McAnn spreader brocure.
+Click on the photos to view larger versions.

 Northern Pacific 641 at an unknown location.
 From the collection of John C. LaRue Jr.

-A clearence diagram of BN Mann Mcann Spreaders.
+A clearance diagram of BN Mann Mcann Spreaders.

 Bucyrus Spreaders:

 The Bucyrus company ( very famous for there line of Wreckers ) also attempted a small line of Spreaders.
-Not to much information is known about them or if any survivors remain.
+Not to much information is known about them.
 Bucyrus also built “Dirt Dozer's”.
+There is one Bucyrus spreader known to survive, Minnesota Commerical #5, an ex Oliver Iron Mining spreader, built in 1911.

 Oliver Iron Mining 1200.
 From the collection of John C. LaRue Jr.